Rivendell Child, Adolescent and Family Unit: Description and history

 Rivendell Unit was originally located at Broughton Hall, Lilyfield, before being relocated to Concord West in 1977.
 Its founding director was Dr Marie Bashir, later to become Governor of New South Wales.
 Dr Bashir was replaced by Professor Joseph Rey in 1988.

 Rivendell is, as of 2009, a twenty-bed facility offering mental health services for children and adolescents in the Sydney area and rural New South Wales.
 Care is provided on both an outpatient and inpatient basis.
 Around five hundred children and their families are helped by Rivendell each year.
 Rivendell is a teaching hospital of the University of Sydney.

 The Concord West premises are located on the banks of the Parramatta River and were originally known as the Thomas Walker Hospital.
-They were designed by Sir John Sulman and built from 1891-93 by A.M.Allan.
+They were designed by Sir John Sulman and built from 1891 to 1893 by A.M.Allan.
 The money came from the will of the philanthropist Thomas Walker, who had lived in the Italianate mansion Yaralla, also located at Concord West (and now known as the Dame Eadith Walker Hospital).
 The buildings are made of brick and sandstone, which is characteristic of the Federation Free Classical style.
 They feature marble fireplaces and cedar joinery, and are considered an important example of John Sulman's work.
 They are now listed on the Register of the National Estate.